Azaijah/Milcrest_Challenge/README.md

 ## Note

-4 hour long project a company invited me to complete and then completely ghosted me :)
+4 hour long project a company invited me to complete.

 The web application reads in data from Data Western Australia specfically, "Forest Disease Risk Areas" and displays the geodata on the map as shown below.